Nestucca Bay Acupuncture and Massage, LLC

 My goal is for you to attain harmony and peace within your body, mind and spirit, and to decrease or eliminate pain when possible.
 I believe regular treatments may help you achieve that, and I do not want finances to be the reason you are unable to attain that, so I work with you and your budget as much as possible.

-The initial evaluation and acupuncture treatment is $100 and usually lasts for 1 hour and 45 minutes.
-The following treatments are $80 and last for 1 hour and 15 minutes.
-Other therapies may be used during a session as appropriate, at no extra charge; the exception is 15 minutes or more of TuiNa massage, which is charged at $20/15 minutes.
-Packages may be purchased at $420/6 treatments (you save $60).
-A sliding scale and payment plan is also offered when necessary.
+The initial evaluation and acupuncture treatment is $120 and usually lasts for 1 hour and 45 minutes.
+The following treatments are $80 and often last for 1 hour and 15 minutes, give or take 15 minutes.
+Other therapies like moxabustion, Tui-Na massage, or cupping may be used during a session as appropriate, at no extra charge; the exception is 15 minutes or more of TuiNa massage, which is charged at $20/15 minutes.
+Additionally, packages are available at $360/5 sessions, in which a session is acupuncture or 60 minutes of massage; you may also do acupuncture and 15 or 30 minutes of massage at the same appointment and divide the time accordingly per sessions.

-I am able to bill as an out-of-network provider for many insurance companies, such as for Regence Blue Shield of Oregon and Samaritan Choice Plan.
-I am in-network with only TriWest for the Veterans Choice Plan.
+I am able to bill as an out-of-network provider for many insurance companies, such as for Regence Blue Shield of Oregon, Samaritan Choice Plan, and many others.
+I am currently in-network with the Veteran Administration for veterans.
+I am in the process of getting credentialed with Moda and First Choice Health.

 Acupuncture is one of the oldest, most commonly used forms of medicine in the world.
 Originating in China more than 2,500 years ago, acupuncture is currently one of the most thoroughly researched, practiced, and respected forms of complementary medicine available anywhere.